sintri/CK3-Conflict-Helper/README.md

 15. More or less go through each file, open up the relevant files and do a manual compare and choose who should win.<br>
     Afterwards save that file under some ridiculous name so it gets loaded last. ie. zzz_basefilename.txt<br>
     Optionally now you can remove the none native file.<br>
+    <i>I would go through folder by folder, double check the file name in Conflict Output.txt, and used Manual Merge Conflcit Output by File.txt as a checklist to remove the group when you're done.</i><br>
 17. Repeat until you're done or get bored.<br>
 18. <b>Extra Overtime</b><br>
     This tool does not handle GUI files at the moment, those you'll need to merge on your own.<br>
     This tool also doesn't no do yaml, but since that doesn't affect gameplay do it on your own if you want.

 ## Configuring WinMerge
 Click <b>View</b>.
 Ensure settings are set to these, only showing different items will cut down on the clutter and reduce compares.<br>